njsmith/colorspacious/doc/reference.rst

 where ``<type>`` is one of the following strings:

 * ``"protanomaly"``: A common form of red-green colorblindness;
-  affects ~2% of white men to some degree (less common among ethnicities, much less common among women).
+  affects ~2% of white men to some degree (less common among other ethnicities, much less common among women, see Tables 1.5 and 1.6 in :cite:`Sharpe-CVD`).
-* ``"deuteranomaly"``: The most common form of red-green colorblindness; affects ~6% of white men to some degree (less common among other ethnicities, much less common among women).
+* ``"deuteranomaly"``: The most common form of red-green colorblindness; affects ~6% of white men to some degree (less common among other ethnicities, much less common among women, see Tables 1.5 and 1.6 in :cite:`Sharpe-CVD`).
-* ``"tritanomaly"``: A very rare form of blue-yellow colorblindness;
-  affects <0.1% of people.
+* ``"tritanomaly"``: A very rare form of colorblindness affecting blue/yellow discrimination -- so rare that its detailed effects and even rate of occurrence are not well understood.
+Affects <0.1% of people, possibly much less (:cite:`Sharpe-CVD`, page 47).
+Also, the name we use here is somewhat misleading because only full trit\ **anopia** has been documented, and partial trit\ **anomaly** likely does not exist (:cite:`Sharpe-CVD`, page 45).
+What this means is that while Colorspacious will happily allow any severity value to be passed, probably only severity = 100 corresponds to any real people.

 And ``<severity>`` is any number between 0 (indicating regular vision) and 100 (indicating complete dichromacy).